berrym72/tapsense-ads-android-sdk/README.md

 * **[TapSense Full SDK.zip] (https://s3.amazonaws.com/ts-sdks/android-pub/tapsense_android_publisher_sdk_2.1.1_full.zip)**

-  Mediate across leading Ad Networks such as Google (AdMob), Twitter (MoPub), and Millennial Media, as well as get premium CPM from the TapSense RTB Marketplace.
+  Mediate across leading Ad Networks such as Google, Twitter (MoPub), and Millennial Media, as well as get premium CPM from the TapSense RTB Marketplace.

 The current SDK version is 2.1.1.